snowflakedb/snowflake-sqlalchemy/README.md

 ## Support

 Feel free to file an issue or submit a PR here for general cases.
+For contributor guidelines, development setup, and how to run the tests, see [CONTRIBUTING.md](CONTRIBUTING.md).
 For official support, contact Snowflake support at:
 <https://community.snowflake.com/s/article/How-To-Submit-a-Support-Case-in-Snowflake-Lodge>

 ## Known Limitations